atmarksharp/ntc.php/README.md

 CC By 2.5
 http://creativecommons.org/licenses/by/2.5/

-Original version was created by Chirag Mehta, And ported to PHP by atmarksharp
+Original version was created by Chirag Mehta, And ported to PHP by atmarksharp.

 <a rel="license" href="http://creativecommons.org/licenses/by/2.5/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/2.5/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/2.5/">Creative Commons Attribution 2.5 Generic License</a>.